 You may be eligible for financial compensation if a medical professional’s negligence caused your child to be diagnosed with cerebral palsy.
-A Peoria cerebral palsy lawyer who serves Peoria, Arizona, may be able to help you understand your rights and options through the legal process.
+An Arizona cerebral palsy lawyer who serves Peoria, Arizona, may be able to help you understand your rights and options through the legal process.
 You may be able to pursue the cost of your child’s equipment, medical expenses, and other losses.

 Call the Birth Injury Lawyers Group today at (800) 222-9529 for a free case review.
 While we fight for justice, you can spend time with your family.

 For a free legal consultation with Peoria Cerebral Palsy lawyer, call 1-800-222-9529

 Causes of Cerebral Palsy